-- 1. Member States shall ensure that the controller or the processor consults the supervisory authority prior to the processing of personal data which will form part of a new filing system to be created, where: - (a) a data protection impact assessment as provided for in Article 25a indicates that the processing would result in a high risk in the absence of measures taken by the controller to mitigate the risk; or - (b) the type of processing, in particular, where using new technologies, mechanisms or procedures, involves a high risk for the rights and freedoms of data subjects. - 1a.
-Member States shall ensure that the supervisory authority is consulted during the preparation of a proposal for a legislative measure to be adopted by a national parliament or of a regulatory measure based on such a legislative measure, which relates to the processing of personal data. - 2.
-Member States shall provide that the supervisory authority may establish a list of the processing operations which are subject to prior consultation pursuant to paragraph 1. - 2a.
-Member States shall provide that the controller shall provide the supervisory authority with the data protection impact assessment pursuant to Article 25a and, on request, with any other information to allow the supervisory authority to make an assessment of the compliance of the processing and in particular of the risks for the protection of personal data of the data subject and of the related safeguards. - 3.
-Member States shall provide that where the supervisory authority is of the opinion that the intended processing referred to in paragraph 1 would not comply with the provisions adopted pursuant to this Directive, in particular where the controller has insufficiently identified or mitigated the risk, it shall, within a maximum period of six weeks, following the request for consultation give advice to the data controller, and where applicable the processor in writing, and may use any of its powers referred to in Article 46.
+- 1. Member States shall ensure that the controller or the processor consults the supervisory authority prior to the processing of personal data which will form part of a new filing system to be created where: - (a) special categories of personal data referred to in Article 8 are to be processed; - (b) the type of processing, in particular where using new technologies, mechanisms or procedures, involves high risk for the (...) (...) rights and freedoms (...) of data subjects. - 1a. (...)
+Member States shall ensure that the supervisory authority is consulted during the preparation of proposals for legislative or regulatory measures which provide for the processing of personal data referred to in paragraph (1). - 2.
+Member States may provide that the supervisory authority establishes a list of the processing operations which are subject to prior consultation pursuant to paragraph 1.

+3. Member States shall provide that where the supervisory authority is of the opinion that the intended processing referred to in paragraph 1 does not comply with the provisions adopted pursuant to this Directive, in particular where risks are insufficiently identified or mitigated, the supervisory authority shall within a maximum period of 6 weeks following the request for consultation give advice to the data controller, in writing.
 This period may be extended for a further month, taking into account the complexity of the intended processing.
-Where the extended period applies, the controller, and, where applicable, the processor shall be informed within one month of receipt of the request including of the reasons for the delay.
+Where the extended period applies, the controller or processor shall be informed within one month of receipt of the request of the reasons for the delay.